 Can I make latke batter ahead of time?

 It’s best to prepare the latke batter just before frying for optimal crispiness.
 The potatoes will oxidize and turn grey if left in the batter for too long.
-If you absolutely must, cover it tightly and refrigerate for no more than an hour, but be prepared for a slightly less vibrant color.
+If you absolutely must, cover it tightly and refrigerate for no more than an hour, but be prepared for a slightly less bright color.

 What oil is best for frying latkes?